schnaser/rummy/README.md

 ## Game End

 The game is over when a player reaches 500 points.
-If both players reach 500 simultaneously, the player with the higher score is the winner.
-If there is a tie, play continues until the tie is broken.
+If both players reach 500 simultaneously, the player that finished their turn with no cards remaining (went out) is the winner..